anvargasl/CosmicWatch-gamma-spectroscopy-RP/README.md

 # CosmicWatch_V3_RP

 This repository contains all the necesary codes to upload to the Raspberry Pi board for data acquisition, display, gps, sensor usage and others.
+All the code is built using [MycroPython](https://micropython.org/)

 ## Structure